Ruslebiff/CloudProject/README.md

 What ingredients you have is provided either via URL or preferrably using POST request with a JSON body.
 Recipes that can be made using the ingredients you already have will be returned.
 These will also include nutritional info for the recipe.

 Registration:
-You will need an auth token provided by us to get access to register new recipes or ingredients to the database.
+You will need an auth token provided by us to get access to register and delete recipes or ingredients to the database.
 Tokens are stored in our database in a separate collection.

 Registration is done by sending a POST request to our registration handler for ingredients or recipe, including a JSON structure in body.
 We will provide templates for this.
+If this is used from an app or website with GUI, this JSON structure will not be shown to the end users, but rather the developers of the app/website to make functionality in the GUI, and probably autofill it from some text fields etc.

-When something new is registered, we get the nutritional info for it from the Edamam API.
+When a new ingredient is registered, we get the nutritional info for it from the Edamam API.
+New recipes get its nutritional info calculated from our database to avoid hitting any limits on the Edamam API.
+The only exception is recipes having ingredients specified with the unit "teaspoon" or "tablespoon".
+Then the ingredient with spoons as unit is checked against Edamam, but all the rest is still calculated from our database.

 Webhooks:
 Webhooks for seeing what’s registered into the database through the /register/ handler.
 This includes both recipes and ingredients.